 Learning outside the classroom is a vital part of any pupil’s education – it is a ‘full immersion’ educational experience.

-This Key Stage 3 or 4 Educational Tour can easily be adpated for any audience from year 7 high school students upto GCSE, A Level & University courses
+This is a Key Stage 3 or 4 Educational Tour & our school tours can easily be adpated for any audience from year 7 high school students upto GCSE, A Level & University courses

 Liverpool visit objectives - Geography Key Stage 3-4